Altered circadian rhythm

-The purpose of this section is to show the health effects of polyphasic sleep altering the circadian rhythm, and whether this actually happens.
+The purpose of this section is to show the health effects of polyphasic sleep on an altered circadian rhythm and if this actually happens.

-In a nutshell, the circadian rhythm is our body clock, and it’s shifted by external cues.
-At certain points during the day, specific hormones are released, the body temperature is altered and the ideal sleep peaks are determined.
+In a nutshell, the circadian rhythm is our body clock, and external cues shift it.
+At certain points during the day, the body releases specific hormones.
+The body temperature changes and the ideal sleep peaks become possible to determine.
 All this is based on the biological clock.
 If you start messing with it, you could possibly develop some negative side effects.

-Because of this, the polyphasic community has some recommendations in place to ensure that we avoid making the body think that it is daytime when it’s actually night.
-More information on that can be found here.
+Because of this, the polyphasic community has some recommendations in place to secure the circadian rhythm.
+More information on that is available here.